lifefram/lf/README.md

 We use nft.storage to store files on IPFS.
 Visit [nft.storage](https://nft.storage) to sign-up for free and create your own API key.

 Then, insert your API key at wp-content\plugins\advanced-classifieds-and-directory-pro-premium\admin\partials\listings\acadp-admin-upload-files-display.php at approximately line 347 as shown below.
+You may also read [nft.storage docs here](https://nft.storage/docs/).

 	jQuery.ajax({
 		type: "POST",